H.R. 3624: Improving Mental Health Access for Students Act

 Why it matters

-The Improving Mental Health Access for Students Act would require colleges that issue student IDs to print the 988 Suicide and Crisis Lifeline, the Crisis Text Line, and a campus mental health contact on every card.
-Schools that don't use physical IDs would have to post the same information prominently online, extending the mandate into increasingly digital campuses.
+H.R.
+3624 amends the Higher Education Act to require any college or university that issues physical student IDs to print three things on every card: the 988 Suicide and Crisis Lifeline, the Crisis Text Line, and a phone number for the school's own mental health center or program.
+Schools that don't issue physical IDs would have to post the same information prominently on their website.

 Visual Summary